Supporting Our Children

 - Proactive management- this is to address a child’s need before the behaviour occurs.
-Proactive strategies are designed to meet the child’s needs without them needing to rely on a behavior e.g. communication, environment, predictable routines and structure.
+Proactive strategies are designed to meet the child’s needs without them needing to rely on a behaviour e.g. communication, environment, predictable routines and structure.

 - Means of communication-visual systems e.g. PECS, visual timetable, schedules, symbols, photographs.